Fairness, inclusion and respect (FIR)

 We expect everyone to treat each other with dignity and respect, and we do not tolerate unfair or discriminatory behaviour.

 Please be considerate, fair and polite.
 Do not make assumptions based on things like someone’s age, gender, race or background.
+Having a laugh at work is great, as long as everyone is in on the joke.

 - Fairness: being unbiased, and treating people according to their needs.